Back

 This work documents the women of Zanzibar who cultivate seaweed in the intertidal zone, capturing their relationship with the ocean while reflecting on resilience, vulnerability, and the severe climate change impacts on this island.

-Through a combination of film and digital photography, I aim to explore these women's daily relationship with the sea, their labor under a scorching sun, their understanding of the tides, and their perseverance in the face of a climate crisis they did not cause.
-Coastal Biotech, the initiative featured here, is only one of thousands of examples of startups and community projects developing innovative responses to climate change.
+Through photography, I explore these women’s daily relationship with the sea, their labor under a relentless sun, their knowledge of tides, and their perseverance in the face of a climate crisis they did not create.

 Asset A